greenthegarden/MqttBatteryMonitor/README.md

-# MQTT Solar and Battery Monitor
+# Redbear Duo MQTT Solar and Battery Monitor

 Project to use a [Redbear Duo](https://github.com/redbear/Duo) microprocessing board to gather and publish solar current and battery voltage via MQTT.
 The structure of the topics are compatible with [Home Assistant MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/).